Permanent Partial Disability Settlements & Payments for Seattle

 Are PPD Settlements paid as lump sums or as time payments?

-- Smaller PPD settlements are paid as a lump sum.
+- Smaller PPD settlements are paid as a lump sum, different from a structured settlement.
 If the amount comes out to less than three times Washington State’s average monthly wage (at the time of injury), you will receive a check in that amount.

 - Medium to large PPD payments are both lump sum and time payments.
 If a settlement is more than three times the average monthly wage in Washington State at the time of injury, a down payment of that amount is made.
 The remainder of the settlement is then disbursed in monthly installments based on your time-loss compensation (at the time of claim closure).